Tai Chi Chasers: Tigeroids

 Rai is the main male protagonist, living a normal, happy life with his mother until his world is attacked and destroyed by Luka.
 Rai is rescued by the Tai Chi Chasers and brought to the Tiger Airship, he learns of his origins as a Tigeroid while joining the crew so he can take revenge upon Luka.
 Despite his seemingly amateurish mistakes on the team, Rai is considered a genius at using Tai Chi symbols and is quite intelligent, his recklessness being the cause of his mistakes.
 He uses the Hwa (fire), Geom (sword), Po (aggression or violence), Yang (loud), gok (bend), cue (ball), Chum (slice), Hoh (Attract), Mon (Dream) Mong (Forget), Ramm (Chaos), Shi (Time), Sah (Hot) Tai Chi cards.
 He can combine Po and Hwa to form Pock (explosion) and two Hwa's to form Yum (Flame).
 At the beginning of the series, Rai had some sort of grudge against everyone on the team, but he soon grew to like his teammates.
 He also has a gifted ability where a tai chi card could react to his different emotions.
-He was secretly given the Myun (army), Whoo (wings), and Goc (discover) by the masked tigeroid warrior which are Dragonoid card making him a hybrid.
+He was secretly given the Myun (army), Whoo (wings), and Goc (discover) by the masked tigeroid warrior which are Dragonoid cards making him a hybrid.
 He is now the captain of the chasers due to his cleverness in battle and intelligence.
 Komorka gave him the Together Card, which he has used to combine all of the chasers' powers.